-One of the most important lessons that I’ve learned as the result of the research conducted for my upcoming book Specification by Example is that many of the most common problems people have with implementing BDD or agile acceptance testing come from a misalignment of conceptual models.
+One of the most important lessons that I’ve learned as the result of the research conducted Specification by Example is that many of the most common problems people have with implementing BDD or agile acceptance testing come from a misalignment of conceptual models.
 By changing our view at the specifications/tests we can make most of those issues go away instantly.

 The most useful software models are the ones where the technical view of the world is aligned with the relevant business domain model.
 This ensures that one small change in the business domain (new requirements or changes to existing features) results in one small change in software.
 This is one of the key ideas of Domain Driven Design.
 The alignment of the technical and the business models ensures that software evolves nicely with the business and that we never get into a position where a small report change requires a rewrite of the entire system or six months to implement.

 The same is true for the other artefacts produced for software — especially tests and documentation.
 When the conceptual model used in the tests is aligned with the business domain model, one small change in business will result in one small change in tests, making the tests easy to maintain.
 This applies to the language used in the tests, the abstractions used to describe features and the way that the tests are organised.
 So I propose the following principle to get good executable specifications/acceptance tests/bdd scenarios/feature files/Fitnesse pages or whatever you call them:

 The principle of symmetric change

 One small change in a business model should require one small change to executable specifications.